EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

    2     2     1    1.767044    0.498474
 ~~~

-To put the Fermi level close to zero, **lmf**{: style="color: blue"} shifts the total mesh potential by a constant so that the average
+In order to put the Fermi level close to zero, **lmf**{: style="color: blue"} shifts the total mesh potential by a constant so that the
-augmentation boundaries is near zero:
+average potential on augmentation boundaries is close to zero:

 ~~~
  Average es pot at rmt = 0.478171  avg sphere pot = 0.518433   vconst = -0.478171